Argonaut5000/skullkraken-docs/docs/breeding/breeding.md

 ### You can breed with a partner!

-In this case each of you will need your own Skullkraken and your own Breeding Stone
+In this case each partnet will need their own Skullkraken and their own Breeding Stone.
+Both users will need to have registered with the bot before the request is made.

 ### Submitting a breeding request

-This can be done by using the `!$start_request` command in the bot channel in our discord.
+This can be done by using the `!bot` command in the bot channel in our discord.
 Note, that while submitting the request you be asked to choose a stone to use for the breeding.
 Be aware that this stone will be clawedback automatically from your wallet once the request is submitted.

 ### Other than the **Fertility Stone**, stones can be used to affect the resulting BB in may ways:

 - **Shiny Stone:** Shiny stones guarantee a "Shiny" background for the BB and will therefore make the resulting BB labeled "Shiny".
 Shiny BBs have some advatanges for Splicing and Kindergarten.

 - **Boost Stone:** Boost stones actually adds 4 pts to the base multiplier that is used in in calculating wiether a BB has a Shiny BG, Unique Feature, and odds of being Mutant or Dead.